enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 ```

-Assert that the given wrapper has the provided html:
+Assert that the given wrapper has the provided html.

 > **Note** Quotations are normalized.